Electric Transportation Toolkit

 FOR LOCAL GOVERNMENTS TO ACCELERATE ELECTRIC VEHICLE ADOPTION

 Electric vehicles save money by reducing operating costs, while improving public health, and addressing climate change by drastically reducing emissions.
-Today, there are light, medium and heavy duty electric vehicle (EV) options for fleets and consumers.
+Today, there are light-, medium-, and heavy-duty electric vehicle (EV) options for fleets and consumers.

 Transportation electrification plans provide a framework and roadmap for community-wide EV adoption.
-Effective plans incorporate different elements from each of the categories below--and more--and support long-term community engagement, fleet procurement, finance, and technology decision making.
+Effective plans incorporate different elements from each of the categories below–and more–and support long-term community engagement, fleet procurement, finance, and technology decision-making.

 Local governments can install and own EV charging equipment and adopt policies to encourage private investment in fleet, workplace, and public charging infrastructure.

 Local utilities are essential partners - after all, they provide the electricity.
 Because of their role, engaging with your local utilities should be a first step.
 Local utilities can be partners in increasing EV adoption rates.
-They can offer EV friendly rates where it is cheaper to charge an EV at low-use times of the day and can install charging infrastructure through pilot programs.
+They can offer EV-friendly rates where it is cheaper to charge an EV at low-use times of the day and can install charging infrastructure through pilot programs.